uvicmakerlab/LongNowOfUlysses/English507/Logs/hansenLog.md

 ![Wordpress](http://imageshack.us/a/img442/4197/picture2te.png)

-The really exciting part for me is seeing the timeline in all it's glory, embedded in my UlyssesAfterlive Wordpress site:
+The really exciting part for me is seeing the timeline in all it's glory, embedded in my UlyssesAfterlive Wordpress site.
+And it looks gooood.

 ![timeline](http://imageshack.us/a/img341/1310/picture3yks.png)